 The responsibility for a clean pass rests with both drivers.
 Primary responsibility is with the overtaking car.
-Corner stations will advise slower cars with a blue/yellow flag (passing flag.)
+Corner stations will advise slower or lapped cars with a blue/yellow flag (passing flag.)
 Watch your mirrors.
-If practical, the overtaken driver should clearly indicate to the overtaking driver on which side the pass should be made while maintaining a predictable racing line.
+If practical, the driver being overtaken (particularly in a lapped situation) should clearly indicate to the overtaking driver on which side the pass should be made while maintaining a predictable racing line.